-Prepare a study of the Indigenous Cultural Landscape in Sudbury relating the Town's various natural landscape areas with Native American occupation, use, and significance.
+Prepare a study of Sudbury's Indigenous Cultural Landscape with an archaeological survey component relating to Native American presence, use, and significance.

-Mid-term priority action of the Historical Commission.
+Short and mid-term priority action of the Historical Commission.

 The study of cultural landscapes recognizes the interrelationship between natural and cultural resources in both pre- and post-contact eras.